quarkslab/mattermost-plugin-e2ee/README.md

 appreciated!
 Please refer to ticket [#6](https://github.com/quarkslab/mattermost-plugin-e2ee/issues/6).

-### Notifications from mentions are not working
+### Initial support for notifications from mentions

-Mentions (like `@all`) in encrypted messages aren't working for now.
-The mechanism that triggers notification seems to require the server to be able to process sent messages, which isn't obviously the case when this plugin is used.

-There is also the issue that messages are only decrypted once we try to display them.

-There's no short-term plan to fix this, but any help or suggestion would be appreciated!
+Mentions (like `@all`) in encrypted messages would display a notification, but with these limitations:

+* the notification sound might not be played, depending on the OS & platform
+* "activating" the notification would display the Mattermost application/tab, but won't switch to the team/channel were the notification occured

+Fixing these issues could be done by being able to use the [notifyMe function from mattermost-webapp](), which could be [exposed to plugins]().

 Progress on this issue is tracked in [#1](https://github.com/quarkslab/mattermost-plugin-e2ee/issues/1).